Co-ops are uniquely poised to help

 First things first… What is a co-op?

 A co-operative is an organization owned by the members who use its services or are employed there.
 Co-operatives can provide virtually any product or service.
 According to Ban Ki-Moon, former UN Secretary General, “Co-operatives are a reminder to the international community that it is possible to pursue both economic viability and social responsibility.”
-This a major aspect of co-ops that lend genuine hope for our future.
-Co-ops demonstrate an incredible potential to meet the needs of members and community, making us are more able to build the world we want, the world that our children and grandchildren deserve.
+This is a major aspect of co-ops that lend genuine hope for our future.
+Co-ops demonstrate an incredible potential to meet the needs of members and community, making us more able to build the world we want, the world that our children and grandchildren deserve.